Find answers to frequently asked questions about the NDRH Housing Stabilization program.

 Try to enter your name as “firstname.lastname” when you log into the portal.
 If this does not work, do not create another account.
 Please contact the contact center for additional assistance dhserb@nd.gov or 701-328-1907.

-Step-by-step instructions for the application process for the household applying can be found here.
-Instructions for housing providers can also be found on our website here.
+Step-by-step instructions for the re-housing application process for the household applying can be found here, eviction prevention application instructions are located here, and instructions for housing providers can also be found on our website here.

 AMI is Area Median Income.
 The midpoint of the region’s income distribution, meaning that half of the households in a region earn more than the median and half earn less than the median.
 AMI is published for each county in the United States by U.S. Housing and Urban Development and is the basis for the NDRH Housing Stability income thresholds.
 An applicant’s AMI must be at or below 30% to qualify for assistance.